Multithreaded queues are a powerful and widely used mechanism supporting asynchronous computation.

 should_stop() will then

-addition, a queue runner runs a closer thread that automatically closes the
+addition, a queue runner will run a closer operation that closes the queue if

 You can use a queue runner to implement the architecture described above.